-Selection committee members rank the submitted writing entries in seven categories (see page 33).
+Selection committee members rank the submitted writing entries in seven categories.

 Teacher Recommendation - must be from a teacher that taught the student in an academic subject in the 9th, 10th, or 11th grade.
 This section is scored by multiple selection committee members.
 The scores are then averaged for a final score for this section.